kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ### Exercise 2: stage in/stage out

 - Make a script that does the following:
     - Make a local folder with the name 'molecules'
     - Download all molecule files from iRODS to the local molecules folder
     - Count the total amount of hydrogen atoms in these files
     - Write the result to a file called 'hydrogen_count.txt'
-    - Upload hydrogen_count.txt to the 'molecules' collection in iRODS.
+    - Upload hydrogen_count.txt to the 'molecules' collection in iRODS

 <details>